aschleg/ARIMA_Forecasting_R_Excel/README.md

-For an explanation of how ARIMA works and how it was created, please visit my website here: http://www.aaronschlegel.com/arima-forecasting-an-introduction-and-implementation-with-excel/.
+For an explanation of how ARIMA works and how it was created, please visit my website <a href="http://www.aaronschlegel.com/arima-forecasting-an-introduction-and-implementation-with-excel/">here</a>.
 It also includes screenshots of the how to use section.

 How to Use